 - the majority of LSL Group suppliers were considered “low” risk;

 - no “high” risk suppliers were identified; and

 - approximately 17 of the suppliers assessed were considered “medium” risk and therefore required further investigation.

 LSL Group Areas of Risk

-Notwithstanding the above, members of the LSL Group are not complacent and understand that the procurement of recruitment and facilities services and the use of subcontractors are practices which may bring about increased risks of modern slavery within supply chains.
-Accordingly, members of the LSL Group are taking the steps to mitigate such risks, including:
+Notwithstanding the above, members of the LSL Group again this year consider that the procurement of recruitment and facilities services and the use of subcontractors are practices which may bring about increased risks of modern slavery within supply chains.

 As part of this, members of the LSL Group comply with all relevant legislation including the Immigration, Asylum and Nationality Act 2006 and ensure that all appropriate checks are carried out to maintain compliance.